School starts at 8.45am

 A bell will be rung at 3.05pm indicating that children will be getting ready for home time at 3.10pm.
 At the end of school, children will be directed to the main playground or Reception playground where parents may wait to greet them.

 NB: If you arrive by car; the utmost consideration for others is essential.
-We are very lucky to have the Village Hall Car Park next to the school.
-Please bear in mind that we use it courtesy of the Village Hall’s goodwill and also that of our neighbours.
+We are lucky to have the village hall car park next to the school.
+Please bear in mind that we use it courtesy of the Village Hall's Goodwill, and also that of our neighbours.
 This goodwill needs to be matched by our consideration and sensitivity for others.

-Parents are not permitted, for reasons of safety, to use the Staff car park at the back of the school.
-With large numbers of children and parents using the Staff car park exit, cars travelling in the opposite direction are an accident waiting to happen.
-There are alternative places to park on Churchfield Way and in the village car park by the Co-op, which have the benefit of allowing our children to use their legs!
-You might also wish to consider, if you do live locally, whether the car is actually necessary at all.
+Parents are NOT permitted, for reasons of safety, to use the Staff car park at the back of the school, this also extends to parents dropping off for the Breakfast club. with large numbers of children and parents using the staff car park exit, cars travelling in the opposite direction are an accident waiting to happen.
+There are alternative places to park on Churchfield Way and in the village car park by the Co-Op, which have the benefit of allowing our children to use their legs! you might also wish to consider, if you do live locally, whether the car is actually necessary at all.

 During school hours pupils are not allowed to leave the school premises without the permission of the Headteacher.
 Permission is only granted if a request is made by the parent in person, by telephone or in writing.
 A parent or guardian or other authorised adult must collect the child.
 Children should be signed in and out at the school office.
-During lunch break pupils must remain on the premises with the exception of children who go home for lunch.
+During lunch break pupils must remain on the premises.

 ABSENCE FROM SCHOOL